Unconventional steady states and topological phases in an open two-level non-Hermitian system: Conclusion

-In summary, we have explored an open system with non-Hermitian and dissipations via mapping the non-Hermitian Lindblad equation to a vectorized equation.
-According to this frame, we propose a general condition of the steady state with open systems.
-As an illustration, we study a two-level system coupling to an environment with gains, losses, and dissipations.
-We find that there is a new class of steady states and EPs due to the interplay between non-Hermiticity and dissipations.
-We further demonstrate that the phase between $|0\rangle$ and $|1\rangle$ of eigenstates of NH Fermi arcs must be $|\pi/2|$ while EPs is a special case of this.
-In short, our work brings a new insight into NH systems and provides a new tool to explore the rich variety of open systems.
+In summary, we have explored an open two-level system with non-Hermitian and dissipation via mapping the non-Hermitian Lindblad equation to a vectorized equation by which the analytical expressions of the Liouvillian spectrum are analytically obtained.
+In particular, we have proposed a general condition of the steady state in the open non-Hermitian systems.
+Our results show that the combination of decoherence and non-Hermiticity effects lead to unexpected behavior that differs significantly from the usual dynamical picture.
+Specifically, the properties of steady states and EPs are determined by the interplay between non-Hermiticity and decoherence.
+Additionally, the relationship between Fermi arcs and EPs has been unveiled.
+We find that EPs are as a special case of Fermi arcs at which the eigenstates located have a topological phase $|\pi/2|$ which is not affected by the dissipative environment.
+Therefore, this present study is expected to deepen the understanding of the open systems with decoherence and non-Hermiticity effects.

 \acknowledgements This work is supported by the National Natural Science Foundation of China (Grants No.11747107), the Natural Science Foundation of Guangdong province (Grants No. 2017A030307023), the Scientific Research Project of Hunan Province Department of Education (Grant Nos.19B060).
-Y N Guo is supported by the Program of Changsha Excellent Young Talents (kq1905005).
+Y N Guo is supported by the Program of Changsha Excellent Young Talents (kq2009076 and kq2106029).